-Ten things I hate about the school run:
+Here are ten things I hate about the dreaded school run…

-It’s always raining.
+- It’s always raining on the school run.
 ALWAYS.
 It doesn’t matter how glorious the weather is, all day long…as soon as it’s time to do the pick-up, the heavens open.
 In fact, you can set your clock by the weather.
 Dark clouds approaching?
 Must be nearing just-after-three.

-And speaking of run, it’s more of an exhausting sprint than a well-paced marathon (we’re always late).
+- And speaking of run, the school run is more of an exhausting sprint than a well-paced marathon (we’re always late).

 And five things I secretly love about the school run…

 - It makes me feel like a proper school mum.